Monkeypox Resurge: Understanding the Virus and Staying Alert

 As we’ve learned from recent global health challenges, early action and ongoing vigilance are key to managing infectious diseases effectively.
 Let’s use the lessons we’ve learned to stay ahead of monkeypox and keep our communities healthy and safe.

-One thought on “Monkeypox Resurge: Understanding the Virus and Staying Alert
+2 thoughts on “Monkeypox Resurge: Understanding the Virus and Staying Alert

 Leave a Reply